-At Langley Grammar School we believe that student discipline is primarily a question of relationships rather than rules; the school ethos is that individuals and relationships matter.
-All staff should recognise that an appropriate response with one student in one circumstance may not be appropriate in a different situation; they apply professional judgement before implementing sanctions, and take full responsibility for doing so.
+However, at Langley Grammar School we believe that student discipline is underpinned primarily by positive relationships rather than rules.
+We recognise that an appropriate response with one student in one circumstance may not be appropriate in a different situation; staff therefore apply professional judgement before implementing sanctions, and take full responsibility for doing so.